Why might I need a sleep study?

 Please let our administrator know if you have any other special needs such as use of a wheelchair, or if you need diabetic, kosher, vegetarian or other specially prepared meals.

-Read one patient's account of coming in for a sleep study.
+Read one patient's experience of coming in for a sleep study at Royal Brompton Hospital.